 At Play, we believe that work can be fun.
 We also believe that creativity and innovation are products of exploration and discovery.
 We celebrate the fact that failure is a great teacher and that humility can be fulfilling.
 We understand that restlessness is energizing and that dreams are a call to action.
 At Play, we don't take ourselves too seriously, but we also value passion, mindfulness, and optimism.

 Architects At Play has a policy of not accepting résumés from potential employees.
 Whaaaa?
 This is because we want you to catch our attention, spark our emotions, and demonstrate your creativity.
 How do you approach collaboration?
 How do your values align with ours?
 What's your story?
-We are not currently hiring, but when we do, we want to remember your name.
+We want to remember your name.